-From our numerical analysis, the greatest reduction in the error is observed for higher coefficients of friction, i.e. as the coefficient of friction increases, the bodies behaves as if they are bonded, and thus, the greater agreement between the solutions of the extended Kikuchi and Oden's model and our shell model with friction.
-This is an expected result as our initially derived overlying shell model is derived to approximate bonded thin bodies on elastic foundations, and the efficacy of this model is numerically demonstrated in sections 3.5 and 3.6 of Jayawardana \cite{jayawardana2016mathematical}.
+From our numerical analysis, the greatest reduction in the error is observed for higher coefficients of friction, i.e. as the coefficient of friction increases, the bodies behaves as if they are bonded, and thus, the greater agreement between the solutions of both models.
+This is an expected result as our overlying shell model was initially derived to approximate bonded thin bodies on elastic foundations, and the efficacy of this model is numerically demonstrated in sections 3.5 and 3.6 of Jayawardana \cite{jayawardana2016mathematical}.
 The second greatest reduction in the error is observed for higher Young's moduli of the shell.
-This is also an expected result as it seems to be consistent with the asymptotic analysis of Aghalovyan \cite{aghalovyan2015asymptotic} on shells (given that the shell is bonded to the elastic foundation).\\
+This is also an expected result as it seems to be consistent with the asymptotic analysis of similar problems (given that the shell is bonded to the elastic foundation) by Aghalovyan \cite{aghalovyan2015asymptotic}.\\

-To ascertain the physical validity of our shell model with friction, we conducted human trials to measure the frictional interactions that fabrics have on soft-tissue of human subjects (10 subjects in the first trial and 8 subjects in the second trial, see Jayawardana \emph{et al.} \cite{jayawardana2017quantifying} or chapter 6 Jayawardana \cite{jayawardana2016mathematical}).
-We discover that there exists a positive correlation: (i) between the displacement of soft-tissue and the volume of soft-tissue; and (ii) between the applied tension to the fabric and the volume of soft-tissue.
-Also, there exists a negative correlation: (iii) between the displacement of the soft-tissue and the Young's modulus of soft-tissue; and (iv) the applied tension to the fabric and the Young's modulus of soft-tissue.
-Further numerical modellings of our shell model with friction (where now the shell is approximated with a shell-membrane), we were able to predict the correlations-(i) to (iii).
-However, our numerical modelling could not predict correlation-(iv).\\

-As a closing remark, we remind the reader that the physical validity of each model is still an open question as there exist no definitive friction model that we can compare our results against, and at no point we claim our models depict how friction behaves in real life.
+On a final note, given that the thin body is further approximated by a shell-membrane (i.e. neglecting bending effects of the shell), our model can be use to investigate the frictional interactions between fabrics and human soft-tissue (i.e. the stresses on human skin and the deformation of the subcutaneous tissue due to friction generated by everyday attire).
+A detail study of this can be found in chapter 6 of Jayawardana \cite{jayawardana2016mathematical} and Jayawardana \emph{et al.} \cite{jayawardana2017quantifying}.\\